 and for the first time in a very long I havent tied a Rakhi to Scooby.
 Called him early in the day wished him and told him I have his Rakhi with me and that I will give it to him on Saturday when I see him.

-I remember as a kid (I might have been 8 years old) going to my parents and telling them that I need to go to the store to buy a Rakhi for Scooby …… My mom for some reason agreed (normally convincing her is equivalent to pushing a hill)…I got a huuuge one with Golden paper and red thread 😀 we have celebrated this festival ever since.
+I remember as a kid (I might have been 8 years old) going to my parents and telling them that I need to go to the store to buy a Rakhi for Scooby and my mom for some reason agreed (normally convincing her is equivalent to pushing a hill).
+I got a huuuge rakhi with golden paper and red thread 😀 we have celebrated this festival ever since.

 Scooby hates traditional looking rakhi’s, so its usually a task for me to try and find innovative designs for him.
 EVERY YEAR.
 I loved one in particular I found 3 years ago, it had a shankh (counch shell) on a on a leaf and the size of it was dime.
 He loved it 🙂